zhangbozhb/ChameleonSwift/README.md

 # ChameleonSwift

-A lightweight and pure Swift(2.1) implemented library for switch app theme/skin.
+A lightweight and pure Swift implemented library for switch app theme/skin.
 Chameleon aim at provide easy way to enable to app switch theme

 ## Requirements